zsciscente/prework-videos-intro-to-tests-online-web-sp-000/README.md

   + We'll explore the RSpec testing environment
   + Also we'll use a pre-written test to determine what a method should do or return
   + And we'll try to predict what error message a test will throw when executed
++ So, to summarize, our goal is really that you can understand the importance of tests, and read tests when doing labs.

 ### Intro to Testing